Jishnu-Dev/ABOUT-ME/README.md

 <p>🧑🏻‍🦱 I'm a - passionate web developer<br />
 🖥️ I love to - explore new techs and build hobbie projects<br />
-👨‍🎨 I'm also a - photoshop artist<br />
+👨‍🎨 I'm also a - Photoshop artist<br />
 📷 Other than development - I love to do photography and videography <br />
 🖱️ I have - 1+ Years of experience working as a web developer<p/>
 <p>Find me on <a href="https://www.instagram.com/plutokyd/">Instagram</a></p>